shekeriev/suse-tu/lecture-3/demo.md

 `kubectl get pods`

+Wait a while, until its status change to **Running**.
+Rerun the command a few times.

-Sometimes we wan to see detailed information about the pod.
+Sometimes we want to see detailed information about the pod.
 If this is the case, we can execute:

 `kubectl describe pod appa-pod`